zverok/zverok.github.io/_posts/2021-03-16-spellchecking-dictionaries.md

 ## With all this, let's attempt to lift off!

-The next installment of the series will cover how all of those details are used in existing dictionaries, mapping the **landscape of the spellchecking dictionaries in 2021**.
+The final part of the series will do a huge wrap up of everything I've learned and everything I've thought while investigating Hunspell, and some ideas of **[how the spellchecking should actually look in 2021](/blog/2021-05-06-how-to-spellcheck.html)**.

 Follow me [on Twitter](https://twitter.com/zverok) or [subscribe to my mailing list](/subscribe.html) if you don't want to miss the follow-up!